-Living in the European continent can be costly.
+Living in the European continent can be costly to pursue bachelors in Germany.
 Firstly, the place has several internationally acclaimed Universities and can be the best place for you to apply.
-Moreover, if you are a student and want to pursue further education after your secondary education, Europe provides you with excellent career opportunities and courses at affordable prices.
+Moreover, if you are a student and want to pursue bachelors further after your secondary education, Europe provides you with excellent career opportunities and courses at affordable prices.
 In short, Europe is one of the finest places to pursue higher education.

 Do this in a few simple steps mentioned below.